shsagir/play-area-sync/README.md

 Do you run a 3rd party service or an open source project that can be integrated with fortrabbit?
 You are also more than welcome to add it.

-### _WIP

-The folder _WIP contains — as you might can guess — work in progress.
-All infos in there are subject to major errors.
-Please contribute!

 ### File name conventions

-* use dashes instead of spaces or lowdashes for filen ames
+* use dashes instead of spaces or lowdashes for file names
 * use the short versions: `-uni`, `-pro` on the end for different stacks

 ### Front Matter syntax